Current policy and guidance

 Current publications by DfE

-List of qualifications at level 3 that will have public funding removed from 1 August 2025 can be found here
+The final list of post-16 level 3 qualifications that have had their funding approval extended or removed from 1 August 2025 is available here.

-The last day for publicly funded new starts on these qualifications will be 31 July 2025.
+The last day for publicly funded new starts on qualifications which have not had funding approval extended will be 31 July 2025.
 Learners continuing on these qualifications will be funded until completion.

-Supporting materials, including a list of reformed qualifications that have been approved for funding at level 3 from 1 August 2025, can be found in the Curriculum planning and support section.
+Supporting materials, can be found in the Curriculum planning and support section.

 Qualifications funding approval manual: from August 2025.
 This is found here.
 This is for awarding organisations who intend to submit level 3 or level 2 qualifications for first teach in 2025 or 2026.
 It sets out the criteria and processes involved.